 Think about the extras you have always wanted but be careful.
 Premium items like heated floors and towel racks, fancy fixtures and the like can add up quickly.
 Set your budget and as with other elements, prioritize luxe features in order of importance.

 Factors such as the size of the area you want to renovate and the extent of the renovations.
 Bathrooms from the 1970s and earlier often require framing corrections and structural fixes before other work can begin.
 As noted earlier, plumbing and electrical can also increase the cost of bathroom renovations considerably.
-If you’re simply upgrading paint, lights, fixtures and flooring, and similar elements, a minimal remodel in a small- to medium-sized bathroom can run between $3,000 and $13,000.
+If you’re simply upgrading paint, lights, fixtures and flooring, and similar elements, a minimal remodel cost in a small- to medium-sized bathroom can run between $3,000 and $13,000.
 Most homeowners will spend somewhere between $6,000 and $25,000 to renovate their bathrooms.

 The big bucks often come in the renovation of a master bathroom, or a basement remodeling project.
 Expect to spend at least $20,000 to $40,000 on your master bath if you intend on doing a complete renovation.
 However, if you want to do those aforementioned luxuries, you can easily have a bill that tops $50,000.